XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 	```

 After the execution of the above statement, the memory location assigned to variable x will hold a value of 78.
-* **Data type**: the interpretation of the data held by  variable.
+* **Data type**: the interpretation of the data held by a variable.
 Computer memory is all about 1's and 0's, so the data type gives meaning to those 1's and 0's.
 The data type gives information about the layout of the variable in memory, what operations can be done on that value, etc.

 ### Operators
 An *operator* is a symbol that is used to perform an operation on a variable or variables.